 What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

-Cross-device targeting is the practice of delivering consistent messaging to your audience across multiple touchpoints, including phones, laptops, desktops, tablets and televisions.
+Cross-device targeting delivers consistent messaging to your audience across multiple touchpoints, including phones, laptops, desktops, tablets, and televisions.

 Targeting users broadly across all platforms allows you to expand your reach and improve your conversion rates.